-Central Institute of Aviation Motors named after P.I.
-Baranov is a world-class research center
+Central Institute of Aviation Motors as a world-class research center

-Established in 1930, the Institute combines fundamental research activity with participation in the development of future aircraft engines, their systems and components.
-All Russian and many foreign engines were developed with the Institute's direct involvement and refined at the Institute's test facilities.
+Established in 1930, the Institute combines fundamental research activities with participation in the development of future aircraft engines, their systems and components.
+All the Russian and many foreign engines were developed with the Institute's direct involvement and refined at the Institute's test facilities.

-The CIAM research activity is aimed at establishing an advanced research foundation for future aircraft, marine, and stationary engines design; new lubricants development; renewable energy source studies, including hydrogen energetics; conduct unique altitude and environmental aircraft and aerospace engines testing energy efficiency and energy saving works are underway .
+The CIAM research activities aim creating an advanced scientific and technological research basis for future aircraft, marine and stationary engines design; new lubricants development; renewable energy source studies, including hydrogen energetics; conduct unique altitude and environmental aircraft engines testing energy efficiency and energy saving works.

 The Institute possesses a unique, Europe's largest facility for ground and altitude testing of engines, their systems and components.
-All types of full-scale engine testing, including its systems and components can be carried out on the Institution test rigs.
-The most complex and power-consuming types of mandatory aircraft engine tests reproducing full-scale operating conditions (altitude, speed, temperature, humidity, etc.) to be carried out in Europe can be conducted at the CIAM Research Center only.
+All types of full-scale engine testing, including its systems and components can be carried out on the Institute's test rigs.
+Some of the most complex and power-consuming types of mandatory aircraft engine tests simulating full-scale operating conditions (altitude, speed, temperature, humidity, etc.) in Europe can be conducted at the CIAM Research Center only.

-The CIAM staff consists of numerous prominent scientists, who practice as the leaders of scientific research schools , whose proceedings in the fields of physical and technical issues of the power industry, hypersonic technology, boundary layer theory, turbulence, combustion and heat conductivity, conductive gas flow, gas dynamics of impeller machines, dynamics and strength, engine theory, high-level mathematical modeling, high-energy fuels, aircraft chemmotology, and other disciplines are well known in the world's scientific community.
+Among the CIAM employees, there are scientists superwising world-class scientific research schools in the fields of physical and technical issues of the power industry, hypersonic technology, boundary layer theory, turbulence, combustion and heat conductivity, conductive gas flow, gas dynamics of impeller machines, dynamics and strength, engine theory, high-level mathematical modeling, high-energy fuels, aircraft chemmotology, and other disciplines.

-Fundamental research in the gas dynamics, mechanical strength, heat exchange, combustion, and acoustics fields.
+Fundamental research in gas dynamics, mechanical strength, heat exchange, combustion and acoustics.

 Testing of aircraft engines, their systems and components in real operation conditions.

-Design of high-performance gas turbine units for the power and gas pumping industries.
+- Design of high-performance gas turbine units for power and gas pumping industries.